 There nothing remarkable about these two pictures of a snowy Lapland in Finland at the beginning of the year.
 However, there are two mildly interesting facts about these images.

 The second point is a more personal one.
-The shot of the car belies the fact it was on at least two feet of lying snow.
-This was fine until we tried to reverse back onto the narrow track.
+The shot of the car belies the fact it was parked on at least two feet of lying snow.
+This was fine until we tried to reverse onto the narrow track.
 The wheels sank and we were left rocking aimlessly back and forwards for a few minutes trying to gain some traction, imagining knocking on a local’s door to try to locate a tractor to pull us out!
 Despite it being a Volvo 4×4 we were well and truly stuck there for a while!